kamenpp/Advent-of-Code-2021/README.md

 Day 9 - I learned what bfs is and how it is supposed to be implemented.

-Day 10 - felt easy after day 9.

-Day 11 - also not too hard after day 9.
+Day 10, 11 - not too hard after day 9.